 This game tells the story of a group of swallows from hatching, through migration, to arrival at their wintering grounds in central Africa.
 The story highlights the perils they meet on their journey.
-The game is geared for about 30 children but can be easily adjusted to smaller or larger groups.
-Nine children will be Dangers, one will be Narrator and the rest will be Swallows.
+The game is geared for about 30 children but can easily be adjusted to smaller or larger groups.
+Nine children will be the Dangers, one will be Narrator and the rest will be Swallows.

+You need

-You need Setup Nine Danger placards (with breast pins or ribbon) labelled Give nine children each a Danger placard to wear.
-Stand them facing the rest of the class.
-The other egg thief hunter desert no food storm lost habitat sea falcon poison children (= Swallows) are given a number each.
-All stand up. • You can use the pictures in the following pages.
-Make a printout of each and stick them to stiff card (e.g. cereal carton) Place the bag containing the second set of numbers on a table near the Dangers.
-Two sets of small cards numbered 1-20 (or the number of children who will be Swallows) The Narrator reads the story.
-As the story unfolds, the Swallows follow instructions.
-A bag to hold one set of number cards falcon
+Nine Danger placards (with breast pins or ribbon) labelled

+egg thief hunter desert

+no food storm lost habitat

+sea falcon poison

+- You can use the pictures in the following pages.
+Make a printout of each and stick them to stiff card (e.g. used cereal carton) - Two sets of small cards numbered 1-20 (or the number of children who will be Swallows) - A bag to hold one set of the cards class.
+The other children (= the Swallows) are given a number each.
+All stand up.

-NARRATOR.
+Setup

+Bring out nine children and give each a Danger placard to wear.
+Stand them facing the rest of the

+Place the bag containing the second set of numbers on a table near the Dangers.

+The Narrator reads the story.
+As the narrative unfolds, the Swallows follow instructions.

+Narrator.
 Last April I hatched in a barn on a farm in Europe.
 I was alone in my nest, and my parents told me that an egg collector had stolen the other eggs.
 Those eggs were going to be my brothers and sisters, but now they were gone.

-INSTRUCTION.
 The Danger with the placard EGG THIEF pulls out one number from the bag and calls it out.
 The Swallow with the matching number sits down.
 This means it has died.
 The used number is put aside (not back in the bag).

-NARR.
+Narr.
 There weren't many insects where I grew up.
 Some chicks in other nests went hungry and died.

-INST.
 The Danger with NO FOOD calls out two numbers and the matching swallows sit.

-NARR.
+Narr.
 When I was big enough and learned how to fly, my parents said that soon we would leave because the winter gets so cold.
 So when my parents flew away, I followed them.
 We were a big group of swallows, and we were going on a long journey to Africa, where it's nice and warm.
 But first we had to cross the Mediterranean Sea.
 We got tired because we could not rest on the water.
 Some of us fell into the sea and drowned.

-INST.
 The Danger with SEA calls out one number and the matching swallow sits.

-NARR.
+Narr.
 Suddenly we spotted an island.
 It was Malta!
 We swooped down to rest, but as soon as we landed hunters began shooting at us.
 I flew off in fright, but as I did I saw some of my friends lying dead on the ground.

-INST.
 The Danger with HUNTER calls out two numbers and the matching swallows sit.

-NARR.
+Narr.
 Luckily it was getting dark, and many of us landed in secret and slept in some reeds.
 Next day we flew off again but suddenly a big bird came after us.
 It was a falcon, and falcons eat swallows!
 I never flew so fast in my life!
 The falcon caught one of my friends.

-INST.
 The Danger with FALCON calls out one number and the matching swallow sits.

-NARR.
+Narr.
 At last we reached Africa.
 Now we had to cross the Sahara Desert.
 We were so tired that some of us just landed in the sand, they were too tired and thirsty to fly.
 Poor fellows, they never continued their journey!